JOEYBAGOFBITCOINS/The-Backward-7evin/README.md

 ## Project Overview

-The Backward 7evin is a supervised machine learning system that classifies cryptocurrency market signals based on correlation analysis with macro-economic drivers.
-The system predicts market movements and generates actionable trading signals.
+The Backward 7evin is an interpretable machine learning system that classifies cryptocurrency market signals by analysing how each asset moves relative to Bitcoin, Gold, the U.S. Dollar Index, and the S&P 500.
+Instead of opaque price prediction, the project focuses on explaining *why* a signal fires by surfacing the correlations, momentum, and risk metrics behind every recommendation.

 ## Dataset Sources